An Act to amend the Rouge National Urban Park Act, the Parks Canada Agency Act and the Canada National Parks Act

 See context

-The House resumed from November 24 consideration of the motion that Bill C-18, An Act to amend the Rouge National Urban Park Act, the Parks Canada Agency Act and the Canada National Parks Act, be read the second time and referred to a committee.
+The House resumed consideration of the motion that Bill C-18, an act to amend the Rouge National Urban Park Act, the Parks Canada Agency Act and the Canada National Parks Act, be read the third time and passed.

 Rouge National Urban Park ActGovernment Orders